TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Drums.md

 | `soloend`                                     | Ends a solo.<br>Any notes at the same position are included in the solo. |
 | `mix_<difficulty>_drums<configuration><flag>` | Sets a specific stem configuration for the chart, detailed below. |

-The `mix` event comes from Rock Band, and follows this format:
+The `mix` event comes from Rock Band.
+It's provided for parity with .mid, as there are additional flags that affect chart parsing or stem configuration beyond what can be automatically set up, and follows this format:

 `mix_<difficulty>_drums<configuration><flags>`